-During the six-month period ended June 30, 2022, \$35,000 of debentures and accrued interest were converted into 5,469 shares of common stock at a price of \$6.40 per share.
-Additionally, the Company issued 18,750 shares of common stock for services, and 10,000 shares of common stock for services provided by one director who resigned from the Board in the same period.
+During the nine-month period ended September 30, 2022, \$35,000 of debentures and accrued interest were converted into 5,469 shares of common stock at a price of \$6.40 per share.
+Additionally, the Company issued 48,750 shares of common stock for services, and 10,000 shares of common stock for services provided by one director who resigned from the Board in the same period.
+Additionally, the Company issued 205,556 shares for cash.